thuthuatjb/IPAS/README.md

 # IPAS
-IPA Signed for TTJB BOX
+IPA for TTJB BOX and TTJB IPA Repo